 Today, we take a scenic drive to Gyantse.
 On the way we cross the Khamba La Pass (4,794m) with a brief halt to savor the beauty of the Yamdrok Tso (Turquoise Lake), one of the three largest sacred lakes in Tibet and the beautiful Nazin Kang Sang glacier (7,252m).
 Soon, we come across another pass, The Karo La Pass (5,045m).
 From our vehicle, we can enjoy views of huge glaciers tumbling down into the road before reaching Gyantse.
 In Gyantse, we visit the Khumbum Stupa, Phalkot Monastery and Gyantse Dzong (Fortress), which is one of the best preserved dzongs in Tibet.
 Overnight in Gyantse.

 After breakfast, we drive towards Shigatse, the second largest city in Tibet.
-In Shigatse, we visit the popular Tashilhunpo Monastery which holds both historical and cultural importance for being founded by Gendun Drup, the First Dalai Lama in 1447.
+On the way, we visit Shalu Monastery.
+Founded in 1040, Shalu Monastery is known for its beautiful and ancient mural paintings.
+Next, we continue to Shigatse.
+While there we visit the popular Tashilhunpo Monastery which holds both historical and cultural importance for being founded by Gendun Drup, the First Dalai Lama in 1447.
 After sightseeing in Lhasa we will have the rest of the day free for resting, which will help us with acclimatization and the next day’s long drive.
 Overnight in Shigatse.

 After breakfast, we leave Shigatse for Rongbuk.
 On the way, we visit the Sakya Monastery which is the ancestral temple of Sakyapa sect of Tibetan Buddhism.
 After the visit to Sakya Monastery, we continue driving towards Rongbuk.
 Here, we visit the Rongbuk Monastery, which is located at the foot of the mighty Everest and is the highest monastery in the world.
 While here, we also enjoy the stunning mountainous scenery all around us.
 Overnight in Rongbuk.